 Leave the kit alone if you hear the mother chattering or “barking” as you get closer to her infant.
 Then, when you’re gone, the mother will come after you.
 On the other hand, if you don’t hear any chattering from the mother, it’s time to pick up the kit.

 Female squirrels typically have two to four babies.
 However, they may have more.
 The mothers keep the newborns secure until they are weaned at roughly 10 weeks.
 Then, they will stay with their mother for a few more weeks to learn from her and get a feel for the foreign environment.

 When the babies are still too young to care for themselves, and if one is found outside of its nest, it is important to understand how to help them.
 If it is a baby and not hurt, the mother will usually return to rescue it, although she may not be able to bring it back to the nest.

 What food does a baby squirrel eat?

-If a baby is reared with its mother, they will nurse and survive on their mother’s milk until they are 6-7 weeks old and able to eat solid foods.
+If a baby is reared with its mother, it will nurse and survive on its mother’s milk until they are 6-7 weeks old and able to eat solid foods.

-Some may even start to venture out on their own, searching for food.
+Some may even venture out on their own, searching for food.
 They will, however, return to the nest to sleep at night.

 Squirrels’ diets will vary depending on where they live and what they can get in the wild.
-For example, if you put nuts and seeds in a feeder for them, they will carry them back to the nest for their babies.
+For example, if you put nuts and seeds in a feeder, they will carry them back to the nest for their babies.